-Knowledgeable crane experts all agree: there is no more abused, misunderstood or just plain ignored aspect of mobile crane operations than the crane's load chart, a fact NCCCO can confirm based on its experience of administering more than 200,000 written tests.
+Knowledgeable crane experts all agree: there is no more abused, misunderstood, or just plain ignored aspect of mobile crane operations than the crane's load chart, a fact NCCCO can confirm based on its experience of administering hundreds of thousands of written tests.
 And yet, without a thorough understanding of a mobile crane’s load chart, an operator cannot have an accurate picture of either its capabilities or its limitations.

 Pre-training tests can also be useful in achieving employee "buy-in" and overcoming any negative attitudes.
 Operators who express doubts about their need for training usually either genuinely believe they "know it all" or fear failing the exam and the consequences this may have on their future employ-ability.

 Pre-tests allow an operator to discover for him- or herself the limitations of his knowledge, to gain respect for the training process, and to realize the personal benefit that his or her full participation can bring.
 After all, what better way to give crane operators the recognition and respect befitting a skilled occupation than through professional certification?

 Pre-tests can also help to build confidence while at the same time defusing the anxiety of examinations that many people harbor from their school days; reports from several test site coordinators and instructors point to the benefit of having students overcome this fear by repeated test-taking during training.